erdogant/erdogant/README.rst

-Hi there.
-I'm Erdogan 👋

-I ❤️ to learn every day and I am currently sharing my knowledge with the world through my blogs and open source GitHub projects.
+Hi there!
+I ❤️ to learn every day and I am sharing my knowledge with the world through my blogs and open-source GitHub projects.

 **A structured list of my repos**